mia-platform-marketplace/public-catalog/CONTRIBUTING.md

 The content of the directory must adhere to a strict set of rules.
 To check if the Catalog is valid run `yarn check:items`.
 You can restrict the checks by passing a list of items with the `-i, --item` flag (e.g., `yarn check:items -i crud-service files-service`).

-It is also recommended to reference the manifest JSON schema by placing `"$schema": "../../manifest.schema.json"` in every file (this will validate the content of the file against the schema specific to the item type).
+It is also recommended to instruct you IDE to validate the manifest against its JSON schema.
+Each item type has its own schema placed at the root of the type directory (i.e., `/<item-type>/manifest.schema.json`).

+- For **JSON manifests**, reference the schema in the file adding `"$schema": "../../manifest.schema.json"`.
+- For **YAML manifests**, instruct your IDE to perform the validation.
+For Visual Studio Code we recommend you install the [YAML extension by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml): the workspace is already configured to use the correct schema (see `/.vscode/settings.json`).

 > ‼ **IMPORTANT NOTICE**
 >